When sizing snowboard boots, it can be a tricky thing to do, without trying them on first.

 The Mondo-Print of a boot is supposed to determine the length of the foot that is best suited to that boot.
 E.g. a 28cm foot is best suite to a 28cm Mondo-Print (sometimes measured in millimeters – i.e. 280mm).
 However, in real life, I have seldom seen that to be the case for snowboard boots.

 My left foot (which is longer than my right) is 27.3cm.
 My right foot is 27.1cm.
 Which would suggest that a 27.5cm Mondo-Print boot would be my best size.
-But I have never, not in any of the brands that I cover, been able to fit into a 27.5cm (US Men’s 9.5 boot) boot.
+But I have never been able to fit into a 27.5cm (US Men’s 9.5 boot) boot, except with Adidas boots.
 For most brands I fit into a 10 (Mondo 28cm) or a 10.5 (Mondo 28.5cm).

 And I have seen the same for most people that I have talked to.
 This is why I say that true-to-size, in my books, represents what your typical shoe size would be.